GenDiceDeveloper/GenDice/README.md

 **#12** This is a wrong-result bug on the backend.
 The way of LpPool operation’ calculation in ONNX Runtime is inconsistent with many other deep learning engines like TVM, PyTorch.

+**#13** This is a wrong-result bug on the backend.
+When the input number of Sum operation is 5 and the input tensors are coincident, it will produce wrong result.
+This bug has been fixed in v0.8.0.

+**#14** This is an error bug on the backend.
+When a BatchNormalization operation is appended by a Add operation, TVM compiler will crash.
+This bug has been fixed in v0.8.0.

 ### Bugs on the compiler named AnonymousX.

 Besides two opensource deep learning compilers, we also conduct GenDice on a commercial deep learning compiler from the company AnonymousX.